 It’s a sumo squeeze ball!
 I told the person with the sumo squeeze ball that I had an idea for a picture book and started reciting my random sumo rhyming lines.
 She laughed and said it sounded fun.

 I sat down in earnest with my phone notes, and my picture book started to take shape.
 Also, strangely, I was seeing sumo wrestlers everywhere.
-What it a sign?
+Was it a sign?

 I had signed up for a community education class on children’s book writing and wrote Sumo Joe for this class.
 After a few rounds of critique from my classmates and teacher, I decided, on a whim, to enter the Lee and Low Publishing New Voices Competition.
 I didn’t win, but they invited me to receive their editorial feedback and resubmit.